Nick Ferrari: Television

 Ferrari presented the discussion programme Forum on Press TV, an Iranian news channel.
 He quit his show on the station on 30 June 2009 in protest at the reporting of the Iranian presidential election on 12 June 2009.

 In 2006, Ferrari also made an appearance on the BBC/HBO comedy show Extras.

+Since 2016 Ferrari has appeared on This Morning as a segment presenter, and he regularly appears with the main presenters to review news and other topics.